commentics/commentics/comments/3rdparty/htmlawed/htmLawed_README.txt

     cdata - 0
     comment - 0
     deny_attribute - on*
-    elements - * -applet -audio -canvas -embed -iframe -object -script -video schemes - href: aim, feed, file, ftp, gopher, http, https, irc, mailto, news, nntp, sftp, ssh, tel, telnet; style: !; *:file, http, https
+    elements - * -applet -audio -canvas -dialog -embed -iframe -object -script -video schemes - href: aim, feed, file, ftp, gopher, http, https, irc, mailto, news, nntp, sftp, ssh, tel, telnet; style: !; *:file, http, https

-  With 'safe' set to '1', htmLawed considers 'CDATA' sections and HTML comments as plain text, and prohibits the 'applet', 'audio', 'canvas', 'embed', 'iframe', 'object', 'script' and 'video' elements, and the 'on*' attributes like 'onclick'. ( There are '$config' parameters like 'css_expression' that are not affected by the value set for 'safe' but whose default values still contribute towards a more `safe` output.)
+  With 'safe' set to '1', htmLawed considers 'CDATA' sections and HTML comments as plain text, and prohibits the 'applet', 'audio', 'canvas', 'dialog', 'embed', 'iframe', 'object', 'script' and 'video' elements, and the 'on*' attributes like 'onclick'. ( There are '$config' parameters like 'css_expression' that are not affected by the value set for 'safe' but whose default values still contribute towards a more `safe` output.)
 Further, unless overridden by the value for parameter 'schemes' (see section:- #3.4.3), the schemes 'app', 'data' and 'javascript' are not permitted, and URLs with schemes are neutralized so that, e.g., 'style="moz-binding:url(http://danger)"' becomes 'style="moz-binding:url(denied:http://danger)"'.

   Admins, however, may still want to completely deny the 'style' attribute, e.g., with code like